West Memphis Three: Release

 On August 19, 2011, Echols, along with Baldwin and Misskelley, entered an Alford plea, while asserting their innocence.
 The judge sentenced them to 18 years and 78 days, the amount of time they had served, and levied a suspended sentence of 10 years.
-Echols' sentence was reduced to three counts of first degree murder.
-Lawyers representing the West Memphis Three reached the plea deal that allowed the men to be released from prison.
+Echols's sentence was reduced to three counts of first degree murder.
+Lawyers representing the West Memphis Three reached a plea deal that allowed the men to be released from prison.
 They were transferred to the hearing with their possessions.
 The plea deal did not technically result in a full exoneration; some of the convictions would stand, but the men would not admit guilt.
 The counsel representing the men said they would continue to pursue full exoneration.

 Aftermath

-Echols relocated to Salem, Massachusetts, with his wife and has no intentions of returning to Arkansas.
-In an interview with Piers Morgan, he said that he would like to have a career in writing and visual arts.
+Echols relocated to Salem, Massachusetts with his wife and has no intentions of returning to Arkansas.
+In a 2013 interview with Piers Morgan, he said that he would like to have a career in writing and visual arts.

 Echols self-published the memoir, Almost Home: My Life Story Vol. 1 (2005), while still in prison.
 After his release, he has worked on a number of additional media projects.